 One of the key ways to improve the sound insulation of a party floor or wall is to ensure there is adequate mass, this can be done by using one of the higher mass mineral wool products mentioned above.
 There are also a number of Mass Loaded Vinyl products which can be used to apply to floors or walls.
 Finally, using SoundBloc, Duraline or SoundPlank ensures that your plasterboard linings also have the optimum mass.
 It is very challenging to achieve the requirements of Part E of the Building Regulations when using standard 12.5mm plasterboard on your ceiling.

 For sound to travel through a wall, it actually has to move, hence the vibration.
 By making the walls heavy and a lot more rigid, they become harder to move, meaning the vibrations will be reduced.
-Some cost-effective choices for making walls heavier include plywood, OSB, and cement board.
+When soundproofing walls, some cost-effective choices for making walls heavier include plywood, OSB, and cement board.
 Though a heavy wall will still vibrate somewhat and you will still hear low frequencies, the sound will be reduced dramatically.

 Air Tight Seal